refinedev/refine/documentation/docs/api-reference/mui/hooks/useDataGrid/index.md

 (params: SyncWithLocationParams) => string;
 ```

-A function create accessible links for `syncWithLocation`.
-It takes an [SyncWithLocationParams][syncwithlocationparams] as parameters.
+A function creates accessible links for `syncWithLocation`.
+It takes [SyncWithLocationParams][syncwithlocationparams] as parameters.

 ## FAQ

-### How can I handle relational data ?
+### How can I handle relational data?

 You can use [`useSelect`](http://localhost:3000/docs/api-reference/core/hooks/useSelect/) hook to fetch relational data and filter [`<DataGrid>`][data-grid] by categories.